adaltas/node-nikita/docs/content/about/tutorial.md

 `embed:about/tutorial/samples/redis/5.health.js`

-When Redis server is started, this prints:
+When Redis server is started, it prints:

 ```
 localhost   Redis Check : Check   -  12ms